nightsky737/CloudBot/README.md

 Image of clouds and their altitudes: Wikipedia

 # Other notes:
 Clouds are also pretty hard to classify, to the point that even I sometimes can't tell them apart.
 There's a lot of variation between them (definitely not making excuses for my inability to train a CNN), and also doesn't help that there are typically multiple clouds in a picture.
-I spent a LOT of unlogged time on colab trying to train it but I am pretty happy with the final model.
-It's not perfect, but it's some sense of direction to allow users to try and ask it about the cloud types the model thinks it is and identify the clouds themselves.
+I spent a LOT of unlogged time on colab trying to train it.
+While the model I am using right now is not perfect, it's some sense of direction to allow users to try and ask it about the cloud types the model thinks it is and identify the clouds themselves.

-I also wound up removing cirrostratus clouds from the classifier to help it learn.
-(As it tended to say everything was cirrostratus)